corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/corda-services/writing-custom-services.md

 project: corda-5
 section_menu: corda-5-dev-preview
 description: >
-  How to write your own Corda services and make them injectable.
+  Write your own Corda Services and make them injectable.
 ---

-The method of defining a custom Corda service in the Corda 5 Developer Preview makes use of the Corda Service Interface.
-Use this document to help you write custom Corda services which are:
+The method of defining a custom Corda service in the Corda 5 Developer Preview makes use of the Corda Service interface.
+Use this document to help you write custom Corda Services which are:

 * Singleton services.
 * Automatically instantiated by Corda upon node start-up.